TristanB17/surfturf/README.md

 SurfTurf is deployed through [Heroku](https://www.heroku.com/) and hosted at [https://surfturf.herokuapp.com/](https://surfturf.herokuapp.com/).

+## Planning

+The planning of this project was done through [waffle.io](https://waffle.io/), and the board for this project can be viewed [here](https://waffle.io/TristanB17/surfturf)

 ## Built With

 * [Rails 5.2.1](https://rubyonrails.org/) - Ruby based web framework